 Balanced Scorecard - A strategic planning framework that focuses strategic goals on a small number of financial and non-financial data items.

-Design Thinking - A methodology that aims to solve complex problems that draws upon logic, imagination, intuition, and systemic reasoning to created desired outcomes that benefit the end user.
-It uses the key principles of bias towards action, collaboration, focus on human values and experimentation.
+Design Thinking - A methodology that aims to solve complex problems that draw upon logic, imagination, intuition, and systemic reasoning to create desired outcomes that benefit the end user.
+It uses the key principles of bias towards action, collaboration, focus on human values, and experimentation.

-Excellence in Higher Education Guide - offers a comprehensive guide to the processes of review, planning, and continuous improvement for academic, student affairs, administrative, and service units within a college or university—and to do so by adapting the Baldrige framework to higher education in a way that takes account of accrediting standards and terminology.
+Excellence in Higher Education Guide - A comprehensive guide to the processes of review, planning, and continuous improvement for academic, student affairs, administrative, and service units within a college or university.
+It's an adaptation of the Baldrige framework to higher education that takes account of accrediting standards and terminology.

-ASQ provides a collection of key quality tools.
-These include:
+ASQ provides a collection of key quality tools, including:

-- Affinity Diagram - organizes a large number of ideas into their natural relationships
+- Affinity Diagram - Oorganizes a large number of ideas into their natural relationships

-- Cause and Effect Diagram (Fishbone) - identifies many possible causes for an effect or problem
+- Fishbone Diagram - Identifies many possible causes for an effect or problem

-- Failure Mode Effect Analysis - the step-by-step approach for identifying all possible failures in a process
+- Failure Mode Effect Analysis - Step-by-step approach for identifying all possible failures in a process

-- Force Field Analysis - is based on the assumption that any situation is the result of forces for and against the current state being in equilibrium.
-Countering the opposing forces and/or increasing the favorable forces will help induce a change.
+- Force Field Analysis - Based on the assumption that any situation is the result of forces for and against the current state being in equilibrium - countering the opposing forces and/or increasing the favorable forces will help induce a change

-- Value Stream Mapping - is a lean-management method for analyzing the current state and designing a future state for the series of events that take a product or service from its beginning through to the customer.
+- Value Stream Mapping - Lean-management method for analyzing the current state and designing a future state for the series of events that take a product or service from its beginning through to the customer

 Design at Darden - Design Thinking Forum